Kitchen lovers often ask how to clean a kitchen knife. And here’s everything that falls in answer to this easy-peasy question.

 Tackling the 3 varieties of kitchen knives!

-Dishwasher’s abrasive detergent and high thermostat can crack the wooden grips of the knives and cause rusting and premature dullness to the blades.
+The dishwasher’s abrasive detergent and high thermostat can crack the wooden grips of the knives and cause rusting and premature dullness to the blades.

 While each knife should be treated differently to increase its life.
 The stainless steel and ceramic knives are easier to clean and maintain and these last longer comparatively than other knives.